exakat/php-dictionary/dictionary/assumption.ini.rst

 Assumptions may apply to any type of data.

-Assumptions are characterized by a lact of checks, before or after.
+Assumptions are characterized by a lack of checks, before or after.
 They are based on code discipline (actual or expected), and hard rules that are thought to never be violated: ``this never happens``.

 Assumptions leads to faster code, and faster coding working.
 It also yield errors later, when the assumptions rules are violated.